Medication for Opioid Use Disorder

 At We care Daily Clinics, we believe it’s important to identify and address medical and psychiatric conditions that lead to, or are effects of, substance use disorder.
 All patients admitted to We Care Daily Clinics are assessed at intake and throughout their admission for primary care needs, and are offered treatment or referral for treatment as appropriate.
 We provide an expanded scope of care for patients who are enrolled in our opioid treatment program in order to fully address the impact of substance use in their lives.

-We currently have four Medical Doctors (MDs) and one Nurse Practitioner (NP) and all are trained in providing basic public care.
+We currently have one Medical Doctor (MD), two Physician’s Assistants-Certified (PA-C) and four Advanced Registered Nurse Practitioners (ARNP) all trained in providing basic public care.
 Everyone who is admitted as a patient is continually assessed for needs within broader primary care and offered treatment or referral as appropriate.

 Services offered at We Care Daily Clinics: